awibb/Speech-Recognition/README.md

-# Project Title
+# Speech Recognition

 A Simple web application that takes a .wav file as input and transcribes it.

 ## Description

-This is a simple transcriptino appplication bult using Python and Flask.
+This is a simple transcription appplication built using Python and Flask.
 Flask is a lightweight web framework that can be used to create simple web apps such as this.
-The SpeechRecognition API was also used which refrences Google's transction api.
+The SpeechRecognition API was also used which refrences Google's transction API.

-## Getting Started

 ### Dependencies